gabriel-alves-p/ceru-restaurant/README.md

 ## Project Overview
 - Include a picture of site that shows it in responsive states and links to deployed code: http://ami.responsivedesign.is/

-This project was incepted with the goal of creating a booking system for a Diner to increase their revenue.
-It achieves this goal by means of a 'sing-up' and 'book' system, where the user can sign-up and create an account, which grants them access to the booking form.
-Users are allowed the freedom to view, edit, and cancel their bookings as well as their own accounts with the Diner if they wish to do so, following the C.R.U.D.
+This project was incepted with the goal of creating a 'hassle-free' booking system for a Diner to increase their revenue.
+It achieves this goal by means of a 'sing-up', and a 'booking' system.
+The user can very easily create an account, which grants them access to the booking form.
+Users are then allowed the freedom to view, edit, and cancel their bookings as well as their own accounts with the Diner if they wish to do so, following the C.R.U.D.
 Operations.
-The app also aims to reflect the diner itself in its color pallette and vintage feel, not too serious and definetely what a web application would look like if the internet existed in 1970.
+The app also aims to reflect the diner itself in its color pallette and vintage feel, friendly and straight out of the 70s.

 You can view my web app [here](https://ceru-restaurant.herokuapp.com/).

-# UX
+## UX
 Your site is most likely geared to a certain audience, and your design choices should tie into them.
 Let the assessors know your thought process.

 You may want to re-watch the videos about the [5 planes of UX development ](https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/22905698f3be425d918ebc64c87801b7/9c295bdc5a4048308460e262b14ab7df/) when writing up this section